How to Use Nano, the Linux Command Line Text Editor

 /etc/nanorc configuration file.

-The easiest option to enable highlighting for a new file type, is to add the syntax highlighting rules file to the
+The easiest option to enable highlighting for a new file type is to copy the file containing the syntax highlighting rules to the

 Set Nano as the Default Text Editor